TheHive-Project/CortexDocs/analyzer_requirements.md

 #### Requirements
 The Hippocampe analyzer requires you to have a local instance of Hippocampe deployed/configured.
-It is an open source tool that is free for use but needs to be manually deployed in your environment.
-Please go to [https://github.com/CERT-BDF/Hippocampe](https://github.com/CERT-BDF/Hippocampe) for more in information on setting it up.
+It is a FOSS product that needs to be manually deployed in your environment.
+Please go to [https://github.com/CERT-BDF/Hippocampe](https://github.com/CERT-BDF/Hippocampe) for more information on setting it up.

-To configure the analyzer you need to supply the URL of your local instance using the `url` keyword.
+To configure the analyzer you need to supply the URL of your local instance using the `url` parameter.

 #### Example
 ```text